sujayrittikar/NLP/README.md

 # NLP_Basics
-This is a repository full of some basic notebooks illustrating NLP fundamental techniques.
+This is a repository full of some basic jupyter notebooks illustrating NLP fundamental techniques.
 The notebooks are based on a MOOC by Jose Portilla and showcase how to code the different concepts in NLP.

 The topics covered are: